Canvas Tent Maintenance

 - Let the tent dry completely prior to retreating.

 You must retreat the canvas after a cleaning to maintain water, mold, and UV resistance.
 Most solutions are marketed as a waterproofing treatment, however, they provide protection against sun and dirt as well, which can degrade fabric and limit the natural waterproofing ability of a quality canvas weave.
 You can use a variety of different treatments depending on your personal preference.
+Explore our favorite tent care products for recommendations.

 How to Retreat a Canvas Tent